GregorioF2/deviget-server/README.md

 ## Decisions taken

 - Replaced the cache price map with the one declared in the package sync (https://pkg.go.dev/sync#Map).
 Since this one is calculated to be much more performant, since it is optimized for two particular uses.
 As it says on the documentation is optimized for *when the entry for a given key is only ever written once but read many times*.
 That seemed to fit in the cache schema
 - Replaced the type of the values in the price map with a custom entry.
-Since I felt it was the best solution to keep track of each entry time
+Since I thought it was the best solution to keep track of each entry time
 ```
 type cacheEntry struct {
 	creationTime time.Time